mattiasegly/flatpak-qgis/README.md

 # flatpak-qgis
 <BR>Flatpak builds of KADAS QGIS from git https://github.com/kadas-albireo/QGIS as base for KADAS Albireo, trying to keep it fairly minimal.
-This is a test/staging area for flatpak-kadas, so it's very experimental and might not work.
+<BR>This is a test/staging area for flatpak-kadas, so it's very experimental and might not work.
 <BR>
 <BR>Build:
 <BR>clear && flatpak-builder --jobs=3 --ccache --disable-rofiles-fuse --force-clean build-dir org.qgis.qgis.yml